-Cleared and grubbed material other than that mulched under Clause 7.2.4 shall be disposed of in any areas stated in Clause 5 of Annexure MRTS04.1.
-If no such disposal instructions are stated, the cleared and grubbed material shall be removed from the Site and disposed of in accordance with all relevant Statutory Requirements including the requirements in MRTS51 Environmental Management.
+Cleared and grubbed material other than that mulched under Clause 7.2.4 shall be disposed of in any areas stated in Clause 5 of Annexure MRTS04.1 to this Technical Specification.
+If no such disposal instructions are stated, the cleared and grubbed material shall be removed from the Site and disposed of in accordance with all relevant statutory requirements, including the requirements in MRTS51 Environmental Management.